FASTGenomics/fgread-r/README.md

 ## Known issues

-- Loading a relatively modest Drop-Seq dataset (20k cell barcodes) uses around 10GB peak memory.
-This could go over the 16GB limit with larger datasets.

-- There is a function for reading AnnData in Seurat but it's buggy and does not seem to work on some test datasets.
-Perhaps this will be fixed in future releases of Seurat but for now we use a custom implementation that only reads `.X`, `.obs` and `.var` components.
+- Seurat's loading function uses a lot of memory (already 10GB RAM for a relatively modest Drop-Seq dataset of 20k cell barcodes).
+For larger datasets one may therefore exceed the resource limits on FASTGenomics.

+- There is no functionality to read AnnData objects in Seurat.
+Therefore, we provide a custom reader.
+  This custom reader, however, only reads the `.X`, `.obs` and `.var` components of the AnnData object.
   The function is also limited to count tables in the CSR format.

 ## Development and testing